BowieNet: Exclusive content

 Members received an @davidbowie.com-ending email address and had exclusive access to audio recordings, music videos and chat rooms, which Bowie participated in himself.
-Bowie went by the moniker "Sailor" in chat.
+One of the handles used by Bowie was 'Sailor', an anagram of the word 'Isolar', recalling in an interview that "Isola is Italian for 'island.'
+Isolation plus Solar equals Isolar.
+If I remember correctly, I was stoned."
 He would appear unannounced and talk, with a special guest sometimes joining in, and on the site he would upload personal photos as well as images of his paintings and some of his journals.
-"Sailor" is an anagram of "Isolar", after which Bowie named his 1976 and 1978 world tours.

 Song contest

 In 1999, Bowie ran a contest through his website to help him co-write a song.
 Over 80,000 people submitted lyrics.
-The lyrics chosen were written by a 20-year-old American about the concept of a virtual existence on the internet.
+The lyrics chosen were written by a 20-year-old American, Alex Grant, about the concept of a virtual existence on the internet.
 The recording of the song was live-streamed via a 360-degree interactive webcast, a groundbreaking technology at the time.
-The song titled, "What's Really Happening?", was later released on the 1999 album Hours.
+The song titled, "What's Really Happening?", was later released on Hours (1999).